-Offering reassurance to patients, with consistent talking points, requires you to be calm, to speak slowly, and to maintain eye contact.
+Offering reassurance to patients, with consistent talking points like this patient scripting, requires you to be calm, to speak slowly, and to maintain eye contact.
 You will likely find yourself repeating this information many times a day; each patient only hears it once, and the information is as important as it gets – life or death important.
 Do not allow repetition to bring complacency or insincerity.
 Your patients may be anxious or even fearful; the information you share, and the manner in which you share it, will help alleviate anxiety and foster trust that strengthens patient relationships.

-Your practice is re-opening, and your patients need your reassurance and relationship more than ever.
+Your patients need your reassurance and relationship more than ever.
 Consider a connection call to demonstrate the practice’s care and support to ultimately build and maintain a genuine connection with the practice.

 - Consider calling patients during the time of day they may have normally had their appointments with you, using verbiage similar to: